KxSystems/docs/docs/ml/toolkit/utilities/util.md

 Syntax: `.ml.tab2df[x]`

+Where

-Where `x` is a table, returns it as a Pandas dataframe.
+-  `x` is a table

+returns a Pandas dataframe.

 ```q
 q)n:5